As voice search technology grows in popularity, online businesses must adapt their SEO strategies to keep up with the latest trends.

 Lot of mobile-related voice searches on the web are more likely to be demographic-based.

-This means, their search terms or queries are connected to their place they are living.
+This means their search terms or queries are connected to where they live.
 It can be asking about the nearest coffee shop or finding the best doctor in their area.

 Especially for local stores or e-commerce stores based on particular locations need to optimize their content locally.

-Well, if you have optimized your content with California related keywords, your result is more likely to be answered to that person.
+Well, if you have optimized your content with California related keywords, your result is more likely to be answered by that person.

-Pro Tip: Make your content focussed locally.
-Add keywords like ‘locally sourced” and add your location as keywords in your content.
+Pro Tip: Make your content focused locally.
+Add keywords like ‘locally sourced” and your location in your content.

 Tip # : Prefer Semantic Strategy Over Keyword-Driven Strategy

-Semantics is basically the study of interpretation of language creating meaning where context is important to the language.
+Semantics is basically the study of the interpretation of language, creating meaning where context is important to the language.

-Usually the search engines practise to attempt their search results more humane and comprehended for context or meaning.
+Usually, search engines practice attempting their search results more humanely and comprehend for context or meaning.